-This research guide is designed for students who are taking the "Economic Justice Seminar" course and the "Economic Justice First Year Elective" course.
 The Poverty Law Research Guide and Organizing for Social Change Research Guide also offer excellent selections of resources that would be of use to students researching in the area of economic justice.

 If you are researching for your seminar paper, our Research Strategies for Seminar Papers Guide will be very helpful to you.
 It will guide you through the different steps of research from choosing a topic to preemption check to focusing your research.

 When you begin a research project, it is often helpful to have an overview of the topic, to familiarize yourself with the issues, and to learn what words are commonly used to describe them.
 This will aid greatly when searching for more specific information later.